yuburoll/DASIC/documents/buildGuide.md

 After securing the screws, attach the back plate to the case.
 There are 7 fastening points per keyboard half.

-Finally, attach the 4 bumpon pieces at the bumpon positions on the back plate, and you are done.
+Finally, attach the 4 bumpon pieces at the bumpon positions on the each back plate, and you are done.